LPD-EPFL/MVTIL/README.md

 Multi-Version Timestamp Interval Locking (MVTIL)
 ================================================

-MVTIL is a distributed concurrency control protocol based on multiversion timestamp locking (MVTL).
+MVTIL is a distributed concurrency control protocol based on multiversion timestamp locking (MVTL), described in the paper <a href="https://infoscience.epfl.ch/record/229425/files/Paper.pdf">Locking Timestamps versus Locking Objects</a> at PODC 2018.
 Here, we implement and compare it with alternative protocols, such as 2PL and MVTO+.

 Compilation
 -----------